Love-Kogasa/easyText/README.md

 u can not only use en symbol in easyText
 Cool, right?
 ***
-Oh let's learn how to use easyText easyText.js have a tool class for u easy to use easyText on web ( don't need node runtime ) I will give u two code version because easyText use LiveScript to make
+Oh let's learn how to use easyText<br>
+easyText.js have a tool class for u easy to use easyText on web ( don't need node runtime )<br>
+I will give u two code version because easyText use LiveScript to make
 ```js
 //example on test2.html